 Six reasons for investors to keep calm and carry on

 Investors could be forgiven for thinking that this is not a good time to be investing in the stock market.
 Wherever you look, the headlines are alarming.
-From trade wars to rising interest rates and, of course, the never-ending drama of Brexit, the only certainty is uncertainty.
+From trade wars to the never-ending drama of Brexit, the only certainty is uncertainty.

 The reality of investing, however, is that the right moment to take the plunge never looks that way at the time.
 If everyone around you is relaxed about the outlook, chances are a storm is just over the horizon.
-The best time to invest is when things look uncertain because that is when the price of an investment is most likely to be attractive.
+A good time to invest could be when things look uncertain because that is when the price of an investment is most likely to be attractive.

 Here are six reasons to look beyond the short-term noise and consider putting your money to work in the markets.
 Even though it might feel extremely uncomfortable to do so.

 - The outlook for markets is always unclear.
 It is only with the benefit of hindsight that things look obvious.
 At any point in time, the future is always unknowable.
 Viewed from the present day, earlier periods of great uncertainty, like the 1970s, look more orderly.
 We know that inflation was subsequently tamed.
 That the unions did not undermine the system.
 That wars raging at the time eventually ended and recovery began.
 In 10 years' time we will know how Brexit worked out, how the US/China trade wars resolved themselves.
 But if we step back from the market today for fear of what might happen, we will not be able to wind the clock back if things turn out better than we expect.

 - The consequence of great uncertainty is that many investors are nervous and are holding back from investing.
 This means that the prices of shares and other investments are cheaper than they would otherwise have been.
 One measure of this is the income currently being offered to investors.
 The FTSE 100 index for example has a yield (the value of dividends as a proportion of share prices) of more than 4%*.
 That is high compared with both history and compared with alternatives sources of income.